matheusmorais12/Automate-the-Boring-Stuff-with-Python/pythonProject/Chapter 2/README2.md

 | False and False | False        |

-  2.The or Operator's Truth Table
+   b.
+The or Operator's Truth Table

 | Expression      | Evaluates to |
 |-----------------|--------------|
 | True and True   | True         |